 Unreimbursed corporate expenses paid by shareholders are treated as unreimbursed “employee” business expenses.
 As noted earlier, under the TCJA, unreimbursed employee business expense deductions are no longer permitted.
 Like other employers, S corporation owners should establish an accountable plan to have the company reimburse home office allocations.

 At DeHoek & Company, PLLC, we are happy to advise our clients on their home office tax planning.
-As the coronavirus changes how business gets done in 2020, we expect tax planning conversations will include payroll tax questions to include state and city withholding, personal tax questions on home office and expenses, and PPP loan questions to name a few.
+As Covid changed how business gets done since 2020, we expect tax planning conversations will include payroll tax questions to include state and city withholding, personal tax questions on home office and expenses, and PPP loan questions to name a few.
 Our advice is always to work with a professional CPA individual or firm for your best guidance.